penn-waves-lab/PanoRadar/README.md

 ```

 ## Training
+In the following, we provide step-by-step instructions to train the model for one building.

 NOTE: we currently have not tested the code for multi-GPU support.
 If you encounter any problems, please feel free to open an issue.

-NOTE: if you like to run evaluation and inference only, **you can download the model configuration files and checkpoints** [**here**](https://upenn.box.com/v/panoradar-dataset).
-You can put them under directory ./logs and jump to Evaluation section.
-In the following, we provide step-by-step instructions to re-train the model for one building.

 ### Range and Surface Normal Training
 Our model training follows a two-stage regime.
 In the first stage, we (pre)train the range estimation model with surface normal estimation as an auxiliary task to get LiDAR-comparable range estimation.